-JULY 2019 The Copenhagen Victory Stupa will be inaugurated on the 19th of July 2019 by Sherab Gyaltsen Rinpoche and Lama Ole Nydahl.
+JULY 20, 2019 The Copenhagen Victory Stupa was inaugurated by Sherab Gyaltsen Rinpoche and Lama Ole Nydahl.

-The Copenhagen Victory Stupa will manifest Lama Ole and Hannah Nydahl’s tireless work through almost half a century making Tibetan Buddhism and Buddha’s teachings on the nature of mind available for modern people in the West.
+The Copenhagen Victory Stupa manifests Lama Ole and Hannah Nydahl’s tireless work through almost half a century making Tibetan Buddhism and Buddha’s teachings on the nature of mind available for modern people in the West.

 The Architect Wojtek Kossowski